Chart Color Schemes

 Employment conditions in River Heads remain below the national average according to AreaSearch analysis

-Leading employment industries were health care & social assistance, retail trade, and construction.
-Health care & social assistance employed 1.4 times the regional level, while agriculture, forestry & fishing employed only 0.9% of local workers, below Rest of Qld's 4.5%.
-Employment opportunities appear limited locally.
-Between September 2024 and September 2025, employment levels increased by 10.2%, labour force grew by 11.1%, and unemployment rose by 0.8 percentage points in River Heads.
+Between September 2024 and September 2025, employment levels increased by 9.9% and labour force grew by 10.8%, leading to a rise in unemployment rate of 0.7 percentage points.
 In contrast, Rest of Qld saw employment rise by 1.7%, labour force grow by 2.1%, and unemployment increase by 0.3 percentage points.
-State-level data to 25-Nov-25 showed Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to River Heads's employment mix indicates local employment should increase by 6.8% over five years and 14.1% over ten years, assuming constant population projections for illustrative purposes.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to River Heads' employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for local population projections.

 Frequently Asked Questions - Employment